debops/debops/docs/ansible/roles/debops.core/getting-started.rst

 connecting through and can read the ``$SSH_CLIENT`` environment variable and get the IP address.

-Note: Hosts provisioned by the :ref:`debops.bootstrap` role have a workaround in place so that the playbook could be run in privileged mode but to avoid problems with `other provisioning methods <https://github.com/debops/ansible-core/issues/6#issuecomment-141923939>`_ the role should be run in unprivileged mode as mentioned.
+Note: Hosts provisioned by the ``bootstrap`` playbook have a workaround in place so that the playbook could be run in privileged mode but to avoid problems with `other provisioning methods <https://github.com/debops/ansible-core/issues/6#issuecomment-141923939>`_ the role should be run in unprivileged mode as mentioned.